Bodie Island

 Bodie Island (/ˈbɒdi/ BAH-dee) is a long, narrow barrier peninsula that forms the northernmost portion of the Outer Banks.
 The land that is most commonly referred to as Bodie Island was at one time a true island, but in 1811 Roanoke Inlet, which had separated it from the Currituck Banks in the north, closed.
 As a result, the Currituck Banks and Bodie Island are now one contiguous peninsula, joined at the Nags Head area, where the inlet once flowed.
-Today, either name can be used to refer to peninsula as a whole, but both portions colloquially retain their historical names.
+Today, either name can refer to the peninsula as a whole, but both portions colloquially retain their historical names.

 From the southern tip at Oregon Inlet, the peninsula stretches largely northwest out of North Carolina and into Virginia until terminating at Rudee Inlet at Owl Creek in Virginia Beach.
 At Sandbridge, Virginia Beach, Virginia, the peninsula is tied to the mainland by low tidal swamps and causeways road.
 The entire peninsula is approximately 72 miles in length, following the shoreline.

 Places of interest

 The peninsula is home to two lighthouses, Bodie Island Light and Currituck Beach Light.
 The Wright Brothers National Monument also has a beacon and is found on the peninsula.
 Jockey's Ridge, the tallest sand dune on the East Coast, is found on the peninsula.
 The Cape Hatteras National Seashore protects the southernmost part of Bodie Island, and the Currituck National Wildlife Refuge, Back Bay National Wildlife Refuge and False Cape State Park protect portions of the northern part of the peninsula.
+"Tucked away between tall pine trees and freshwater marshland, the Bodie Island Light presents anything but a typical lighthouse setting.
+Though not as well-known as its neighbors, it remains an important part of local history and a favorite spot for visitors.
+And still, every evening, amidst the water towers and blinking radio antennae of modern development, its powerful light beams out across the darkening waves, keeping silent watch over the treacherous waters known as the “Graveyard of the Atlantic.”
+The lighthouse, now called Bodie Island Light Station and sporting a fresnel lens, remains standing and can be visited in the summer months.